trongaus/trongaus.github.io/projects.md

 I personally *loved* the result of this project.
 While many students choose to implement an SDL graphics-based game in C++, our group decided to do something different, yet still **fun and challenging**.
 There were no bugs in our code, and we worked together extremely well to create our final product.
 The **code** for this project **is available in Bitbucket** under the CSE20212_project repository's FINAL directory.

 #### **Textbook Chapter** ####
+This was a different, also recent, project of mine that I completed for an anthropology course entitled Hacking Life.
+This course was taken to satisfy a requirement for my Science, Technology, and Values minor, and I truly grew to regard it as **one of the best courses I have taken** thus far at Notre Dame.

+For those interested, the description of the course was as follows:

+"Everything is hacked.
+For good and bad, hacking has spread into every aspect of life - life-saving medical technology, social infrastructure, financial systems, biological processes, even personhood.
+This is both the front of profound creativity and dangerous global insecurity.
+It is the great equalizer: everyone has access to the technologies; everyone can be a target.
+And simultaneously it's disequilibrium: creating new haves and have-nots in politics, economics, and social capital.
+Studies show ELSI - ethical, legal, and social implications - are barely understood, with technology outpacing controls in all these areas.
+Completely new forms of power, criminality, science, society, and self are emerging.
+We, the proverbial anyone, are the battlegrounds for power and the source of solutions."

+Throughout the semester, I worked with a group on a textbook that we would (in theory) be able to present to a future class, since there is really no concise literature on such a topic.
+We chose to write *Digital Realities*, which was our attempt at a discussion on the current state of technology in our society.
+I specifically chose to focus my chapter on the **Ethics** of technology, both in its usage and development, in such a society.
+This is a topic that I have recently had a fascination with, and it was very interesting to me to read the thoughts of some big names on the idea.
+If you're interested, you may download my chapter on the topic [here](https://github.com/trongaus/trongaus.github.io/raw/master/_includes/Ethics%20chapter%20of%20Digital%20Realities.pdf).

 #### **Why Did The Chicken...?** ####